Targray is committed to driving positive social and environmental change globally by making a sustainable impact at the local level.

 The global honeybee population is in dramatic decline due to climate change, widespread use of pesticides, habitat loss and new parasites.
 The phenomenon is alarming because bees play a major role in fruit, vegetable and nut production: about 30% of what we eat relies on their pollination.

 Each year, the Targray Environment Committee organizes a company-wide Green Week in honor of UN World Environmental Day.
 Various programs are planned throughout the week for employees.
-Activities in recent years have included a tree planting campaign, a local park clean-up, and the creation of community gardens at Targray offices in Kirkland and Gurgaon.
+Activities in recent years have included a tree planting campaign, a local park clean-up, and the creation of community gardens at Targray offices in Montreal, Quebec and Gurugram, India.

 Targray is a proud corporate partner of West Island Community Shares (WICS), a non-profit organization that raises funds on behalf of 41 community groups and projects operating in the western end of the island of Montreal.
 The umbrella organization’s unique fundraising model allows for 100% of donations to be redistributed among the groups it supports.